Araucaria heterophylla: Cultivation

-Many of the "Norfolk Island pines" that grow in Hawaii, including their descendants used as potted ornamentals on the U.S. mainland, are actually the closely related Cook pines, the two species having been confused when introduced.
+Many of the "Norfolk Island pines" that grow in Hawaii, including their descendants used as potted ornamentals on the U.S. mainland, are actually the closely related Cook pines native to New Caledonia, the two species having been confused when introduced.

 Uses

 Young trees are often grown as houseplants in areas where the winters are too cold for them to grow outside (they will not, for example, survive outdoors in most of North America or Europe), and are sometimes used as Christmas trees.
 It will not survive in areas subject to prolonged cold.
 However, there are a few specimens growing outdoors in the subtropical gardens of Tresco Abbey Gardens on the Isles of Scilly, in the United Kingdom.
 What is probably the most northerly specimen growing outdoors is a young tree on Valentia Island on the southwest coast of Ireland.
 The tendency for potted saplings to develop a barren appearance can be helped by growing them in clumps.
-In northern climates they can be left outdoors during summer or placed under grow lights to promote fuller growth.
+In northern climates they can be left outdoors during summer or placed under growing lights to promote fuller growth.

-Large numbers of Norfolk Island pines are produced in South Florida for the houseplant industry.
-The bulk of these are shipped to grocery stores, discount retailers and garden centres during November.
-Many of these are sprayed with a light coating of green paint prior to sale to increase their eye appeal, although this may weaken or even kill the plant if it cannot photosynthesize adequately.